 In agile sprints, prioritize functional testing to validate feature requirements and align with business objectives.
 Complement this with periodic performance assessments to ensure scalability and efficiency.
 This integrated strategy ensures that applications are functionally robust and optimized for high performance, meeting user expectations and supporting business success.

-Relying solely on either functional testing or performance testing is not sufficient to ensure the delivery of high-quality apps.
+Relying only on either functional testing or performance testing is not sufficient to ensure the delivery of high-quality apps.
 While each type addresses different aspects of software quality, both are essential for creating a robust and reliable system.

 Functional testing ensures that the application behaves as expected, but it doesn’t account for performance issues, such as slow response times or poor scalability under heavy user loads.
 Conversely, performance testing evaluates how well the system handles stress but doesn’t verify if the functionality works as intended.
 Moreover, skipping performance testing can lead to bottlenecks that functional testing won’t catch, while skipping functional testing can result in a system that works efficiently but doesn’t meet the intended business goals.
 Functional-only approach can miss resource-intensive implementations.
 Performance-centric testing might optimize flawed functionality.